-“We had general concerns about the au pair not being focused on the kids because she is texting or on the internet, not knowing what is safe and what is not safe, not knowing how to react in an emergency, bringing strangers to the house, posting private information on Facebook, drinking and driving, getting involved with drugs or bad company, etc.”
+“We had general concerns about our au pair not being focused on the kids due to texting—not knowing what is safe and what’s not safe, not knowing how to react in an emergency, bringing strangers to the house, posting private information on Facebook, drinking and driving, getting involved with drugs or bad company, etc.”

-Ultimately, it all came down to clear communication and expectations.
+Ultimately, managing these fears all came down delivering clear expectations.